abdulhadi240/Password-Generator/README.md

 ![password](https://user-images.githubusercontent.com/70109681/221341990-49fb3cbf-c64d-4a78-ba2d-3e0b04369f57.png)

-You only have to check the box if you want that particular format in ypur password .
+You only have to check the box if you want that particular format in your password .